ravishankar270/nodeassignment/README.md

 :id(this id is generated after registering)
-# After logging in copy the access token and use it in headers section of the request to access to remaining apis.
+# After logging in copy the access token and use it in headers section of the request to access the remaining apis.
 Headers Section of the request should be key:token value:access_token generated after logging in